napari/docs/docs/naps/6-contributable-menus.md

 If a contributable `napari` submenu is removed, this should be highlighted first by a deprecation warning.
 Once the submenu is deprecated, contributions that refer to this submenu should instead be placed in the higher level menu.
-For example, if `Layers -> Segmentation` is removed, existing contributions referring to this ID will be placed under `Layers`.
+For example, if `Layers -> Segment` is removed, existing contributions referring to this ID will be placed under `Layers`.